 Chicago is a city I’ve always wanted to visit.
-Known as the windy city, Chicago is popular for its amazing architecture, pizza style and gangsters like Al Capone.
+Known as the windy city, Chicago is popular for its amazing architecture, pizza style and Al Capone.
 This post provides information about accommodation, transportation, things to do and some tips for spending 4 days in Chicago.

 Chicago is located in the state of Illinois and it is the third largest city in the United States.
 The city is very large but still super neat and clean.
 Chicago has a very modern vibe and offers travelers a variety of activities.
 It is a fascinating city and it certainly has a place among my top 3 of favorite cities in the US.

 The best months to plan a trip to Chicago are from April to October.
 In summer days, the hot weather can be pretty suffocating but you can always enjoy the beach.
 In winter, the cold temperatures can be extreme and you can’t do some activities like the boat tours on the Chicago River.

 I visited Chicago on December and I was probably lucky because I enjoyed some sunny days and temperatures were around 15°C. The best thing about visiting Chicago in December is that you can see all the Christmas decorations and visit the Christmas markets.

 You can get to Chicago from other US cities by plane, car, bus or train.
 The city has two airports: O’Hare International Airport and Midway International Airport.

 GETTING FROM CHICAGO AIRPORTS TO THE CITY: